huggingface/data-measurements-tool/README.md

 # How to run:

-After cloning, (and potentially setting up your virtual environment) run:
+After cloning (and potentially setting up your virtual environment), run:

 `pip install -r requirements.txt`